 I’m currently in my 22nd year of full-time RVing and my lifestyle is changing, For more info click Here

-The motorhome is parked at Thousand Trails RV Resort in La Connor, Washington.
-I’ll depart here July 24th.
+The motorhome is parked at Thousand Trails RV Resort in La Conner, Washington.
+I’ll depart here September 13th.

 Since my RVing life is changing (see above), I’m starting to re-visit previously visited places.
 So rather than constantly re-blogging past entries, I’ve decided to do something different.

 In 2011-2013, Mary and I did a 682 day, 12,679 miles in the motorhome and 8,000 miles in the Bronco, circumnavigation of the United States, which I called The Great Adventure.
 I called it so because other than my oldest granddaughter’s high school graduation in June in Connecticut, I didn’t know where we would be going or when we would be there!</div?

 So, unless I do something really different and unusual warranting a new blog entry, I’ll be posting entries from that trip.

 The motorhome is still parked here at Heron Lake State Park about 20 miles south of Chama, New Mexico while I am recovering from my May 27th accident.

 My right ribcage area remains slightly swollen and tender to the touch.
 I’m pleased to report some progress…with the exceptions of a cough or a sneeze, the poppings, with the associated pains, in my chest have finally stopped!
 I remain taking Ibuprofen, icing my ribcage area 2-3 times a day and wearing an elastic bandage abound my chest.
 The doctors told me to expect 6-12 weeks for recovery.
 The accident occurred six weeks and five days ago.
 Can you tell I’m ready for the recovery to be finished?